grey-savant/git-finder-refactor/README.md

 The components have been refactored from class-based components to function-based components and hooks.
 ## State management

-There is no state management implementation, such as Context API or Redux, used in this example.
+App and component state are managed using Context API in this example.